It’s no secret that here at contentgroup, we can tend to get a bit fan-groupie when talking about UK government communications.

-So what is it that makes OASIS a wonderwall, I mean wonderFUL framework?
+So what is it that makes OASIS a Wonderwall, I mean wonderFUL framework?
 Rather than being a means to an end, OASIS is constantly taking learnings, applying them, reviewing the approach, and taking those learnings on to the next level.

-Within the Government Digital Service (GDS) in the UK government is a system that revolves around in an end-to-end cycle, constantly evaluating how they can build on and adapt their approach for the next stage.
+Within the Government Digital Service (GDS) in the UK government is a system that revolves around an end-to-end cycle, constantly evaluating how they can build on and adapt their approach for the next stage.

 - Collaboration and teamwork

 Crucial to seeing your framework flourish is teamwork and collaboration.
-As we learnt from the debate of generalisation vs specialisation, building a team packed with a variety of skills is more beneficial then a team specialising in one single area.
+As we learnt from the debate of generalisation vs specialisation, building a team packed with a variety of skills is more beneficial than a team specialising in one single area.

 The video below looks at how the GDS content design team functions.
-Rather than delegating tasks, they function through collaboration with one another, letting them focus on high quality content.
+Rather than delegating tasks, they function through collaboration with one another, letting them focus on high-quality content.
 Not only this, by working together they work towards a better understanding of their audience.

 - Measurement and evaluation